nalepae/bounding-box/README.md

 The script to plot exemples of this **README** is available [here](https://github.com/nalepae/bounding-box/blob/master/docs/examples.py).

-To run it, go in top level of this git repository then run:
+To run it, go in top level of this git repository then write:
  ```bash
 python docs/examples.py
 ```